ben-kemister/development-cheat-sheets/content/tools/kubernetes/kubectl/labels.md

  - labels
 ---

-This page covers the use of labels with kubectl.
+This page covers the use of labels with `kubectl`.
 <!--more-->

 ## Viewing labels